camilo-nunez/r86s-25g/README.md

         LnkCap: Port #0, Speed 8GT/s, Width x8, ASPM L1, Exit Latency L1 <4us
         LnkSta: Speed 8GT/s, Width x4 (downgraded)
 ```
 The key and critical confirmation here is that the **MCX4421A is currently utilizing a width of x4 lanes**.
 This translates to a significant throughput of 3.938 GB/s, which is equivalent to 31.504 Gbps at the physical layer.
-This high data transfer rate is undoubtedly beneficial for the card's performance and capabilities.
+However, it is crucial to note that we cannot fully utilize the complete data transfer rate offered by the 8x lanes default configuration of the card.

 > If you want to know more about the performance of the PCIe lanes and the NICs, I highly recommend you the paper [Understanding PCIe performance for end host networking](https://doi.org/10.1145/3230543.3230560).